Czech cyanide maker Draslovka in talks on potential IPO

 The company’s evaluation could be in the billions of dollars by the time it lists, which could be early next year if any of the plans go ahead.

 Sodium cyanide is used to extract metals from ores.
-Draslovka has been active in the industry since well before World War II and produces other chemicals used in mining and agriculture.
-It supplied the notorious Zyklon B used in Nazi-era concentration camps to murder mostly Jewish prisoners.
+The site where Draslovka has its factory, has been home to chemical factories since before WWII.
+Previously a German-run factory at the same location produced other chemicals used in mining and agriculture, including the notorious Zyklon B. The gas was widely used as a rat poison and to delouse clothes, but was used in Nazi-era concentration camps to murder mostly Jewish prisoners.

+A spokesman for Draslovka told bne IntelliNews that the German factory was destroyed in the war by Allied bombs and later rebuilt on the same site during Czech communist times.
+However, there is no legal connection between the German run factory and Draslovka, which are entirely different entities.
+Moreover, there is no documentary evidence that any Zyklon B from the former German-run factory was used in the Nazi death camps, but there is plenty of evidence that shows other German-run factories supplied Zyklon B to the concentration camps.

-Based in Kolin, Central Bohemia, it was privatised in the 1990s after a period of nationalisation during the communist era in then Czechoslovakia and acquired by the Bruzek family in 1996.
+Based in Kolin, Central Bohemia, the factory was privatised in the 1990s after a period of nationalisation during the communist era in then Czechoslovakia and acquired by the Bruzek family in 1996.
 Draslovka Holding BV became a 100% shareholder.

 Reuters noted that last year the company sold $150mn (€136mn) of preferred stock to American fund Oaktree Capital Management and embarked on an acquisition spree, boosting the company’s revenue by 286% to $468mn, but recorded a 13% drop in Ebitda to $77mn in 2022.